 Other experiences attributing to Chef Gail’s expertise include Facebook cooking groups and four years of volunteering at the Kohler Food and Wine Event, in Kohler WI.
 The Facebook groups Gail participated include Martha Stewart Radio “Mario’s Weekend Cooking Challenge” and Chef Grace Young’s “Wok Wednesday”.
 Each year The Kohler Food and Wine Event allowed Chef Gail to assist various celebrity chefs.
 She is committed to teach how easy it is, to cook beautiful food.

 Flowers are my passion, from gardening to fresh arrangements.
-I enjoy being surrounded by beauty and look forward to sharing my talents & creating something pretty during our floral workshops at The Savory Spoon.
+I bring along floral design experience I gained on the East Coast.
+I take pleasure in being surrounded by beauty and look forward to sharing my talents & creating something pretty during our floral workshops together at The Savory Spoon.